iiitl/student-hub/docs/AUTHENTICATION.md

 ### Email/Password Sign-In

-1. User enters email and password
+1. User enters the email and password
 2. System verifies the email exists, and the password is correct
 3. After successful authentication, the user is redirected to the requested page.